B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

-\begin{itemize} \item \textit{Variance}: It removes all features whose variance is not greater than a defined threshold.
+B-HAR integrates the following feature selection techniques: \begin{itemize} \item \textit{Variance}: It removes all features whose variance is lower than a defined threshold.
 By default, it removes zero-variance features, i.e., features with the same value in all samples.

-\item \textit{Recursive features elimination (RFE)}: It fits a model and removes the less critical feature (or features) until a defined number of features is reached, without knowing how many features are valid.
+\item \textit{Recursive Features Elimination (RFE)}: It fits a model and removes the less critical feature (or features) until a defined number of features is reached, without knowing how many features are valid.
 Features are ranked based on their importance and by recursively eliminating a small number of features per loop.
 Besides, RFE attempts to eliminate dependencies and collinearity that may exist in the model.
+Moreover, to determine the optimal number of features, k-fold cross-validation is used with RFE to score different feature subsets and select the best scoring collection.

-\item \textit{Lasso regularization (L1)}: It is based on the Lasso regularization linear model that estimates sparse coefficients starting from the non-zero coefficients returned by a linear regression model, thus effectively reducing the number of features upon which the given solution is dependent.
+\item \textit{Lasso regularization (L1)}: The Lasso regularization linear model estimates sparse coefficients starting from the non-zero coefficients returned by a linear regression model, thus effectively reducing the number of features the given solution is dependent upon.

-\item \textit{Tree-based}: It used to compute impurity-based feature importance, which in turn can be used to discard irrelevant features in cooperation with other feature selection techniques.
-Tree-based estimators, by definition, internally create an ordering of the features representing the training dataset, which makes them very suitable for using within feature selection methods. \end{itemize}
+\item \textit{Tree-based}: It is used to compute impurity-based feature importance, which can be used to discard irrelevant features in cooperation with other feature selection techniques.
+Tree-based estimators, by definition, internally create an ordering of the features representing the training dataset, which makes them very suitable as feature selection methods. \end{itemize}